greyshell/ds_algorithm/stack/README.md

 # Description

 `stack.h` is used for the singly linked list based `stack` implementation.
-- `disadvantage`: extra space is required for storing the references.
+- compare with `static` array based implementation, here extra space is required for storing the references.

 **How to use:**